berkeley-stat243/stat243-fall-2022/syllabus.md

 Please see the *dynamics document tutorial* on the SCF tutorials website; there will be additional information in the first section and on the first problem set.

+### Submitting assignments

+The file [UNDER CONSTRUCTION][submitting-electronically.txt](./howtos/submitting-electronically.txt) has information on setting up a Github repository for the class and submitting your assignments by committing your solution to Github.
+We will discuss this in section on Friday September 3.

 ### Problem set grading {#problem-set-grading .unnumbered}